mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 ## Switch to grub boot

 By default, Warewulf boots nodes via iPXE, which isn't signed by SUSE and can't be used when secure boot is enabled.
-In order to switch to grub as the boot method you must add or change following value in `/etc/warewulf/warewulf.conf`
+In order to switch to grub as the boot method you must add or change the following value in `/etc/warewulf/warewulf.conf`
 ```
 warewulf:
   grubboot: true